Atomarverseucht/minesweeper/README.md

-Minesweeper project for the studies of xxxxxx and me.
+Minesweeper project for the studies of [Guakocius](https://github.com/Guakocius) and me.